Structured Long-Term Care Liability Framework

 Clinical Reality

-What objectively occurred in the resident’s clinical course, treatment environment, and decision pathway — separated from narrative spin.
+What objectively occurred in the resident’s clinical course, treatment environment, and decision pathway — separated from advocacy narrative.

 Causation Clarity